Remembrances of Red Trauma (24) – Rebuilding shattered dreams of democracy - The Isaan Record

 But Thanat’s hopes were crushed the day soldiers opened fire on the Red Shirts protesters in Bangkok, resulting in a bloodbath.

 “We were too romantic,” Thanat says.
-“We forgot that we were living in Thailand where everything is paid for with our taxes, and where we might have become the owners of the country, but we have had to contend with bullets when we staked our claim.”
+“We forgot that we were living in Thailand where everything is paid for with our taxes, and where we might have become the owners of the country, but when we stake our claim, we have to contend with bullets.”

 The tremors of the 2010 crackdown and defeat of the Red Shirts can still be felt today, Thanat notes–ranging from unaccounted killings, the prosecution of innocent people to the state’s unfulfilled promises of reconciliation.